DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

        - The baseline is a starting point, and it does not ensure maximum security.
 A baseline provides a listing of controls an organization can apply, but it isn't necessarily a listing of applied controls.
   - 🔴**Tailoring**: refers to modifying the list of ✏️ security controls ✏️ within a baseline to align with the org's mission
     - includes the following activities:
+      - Tailoring is customizing a set of existing security controls to align with an organization’s mission and objectives.
+Examples of blueprints that can be tailored are ISO 27001 & 27002 and the NIST Cybersecurity Framework.
       - identifying and designating common controls; specificaion of organization-defined parameters in the security controls via explicit assignment and selection statements
       - Tailoring refers to modifying a list of security controls to align with the organization's mission.
       - applying scoping guidance/considerations